nunchuk-io/docs/off-chain_inheritance.md

 We therefore use a **hardware-generated encrypted backup**:

 > The hardware wallet encrypts the Inheritance Key backup locally.
 Nunchuk stores only the encrypted backup.
-The backup password remains outside Nunchuk and is delivered to the beneficiary separately.
+The Backup Password remains outside Nunchuk and is delivered to the beneficiary separately.

 This document defines the hardware-wallet capability required to integrate with this inheritance flow.

 ---

-# 2. Why an Encrypted Backup Is Needed
+## 2. Why an Encrypted Backup Is Needed

 A normal multisig wallet may have several signing keys: